“Random” points on a plane

 We need to generate random, evenly distributed points on a plane.
 Possible use-cases:

-- generate points for Voronoi diagram (with areas of similar size);
+- generate points for Voronoi diagram (to get areas of similar size);

 The simplest approach - to use uniformly distributed points with (random(), random())